hpgavin/HPGdaac/README.md

 ---------------------------------

-## WaveShare High Performance Analog-Digital, Digital Analog hardware configuration
+## WaveShare High Performance Analog-Digital, Digital-Analog hardware configuration

 To configure the WaveShare HPADDA board for use with the **HPGdaac**,
 * on the 2x6 pin block,